 I use very simple tools for my spoon carving and Kuksa carving.

-My MaChris knives are of my own design.
+I carve with Mac knives, they are of my own design.

 If you are looking for something more basic

-You'll find it at
+You'll find them at

 You can find his web page at...